 - Distance from Phoenix: 24 minutes; 12 miles

-Located in Scottsdale, the iconic Camelback Mountain is shaped exactly like a kneeling camel.
+Located in Scottsdale, the iconic Camelback Mountain is shaped exactly like a kneeling camel, and it is known for some of the best hiking in Phoenix.
 Locals adore this state park, especially those who crave a challenging hike that includes rock climbing to get to the top.

 Camelback Mountain Hiking Trails